 |

-| This page includes some of the material covered in class in the introductory lectures about the historical King Arthur and the literary development of the legend.
-The pictures and excerpts from texts below are only a sampling; if you are interested in exploring the development of the Arthurian legend more fully, visit our course Resources page for suggestions about books and web resources you can consult.
-For a chronological listing of the references we have discussed in class during the introductory lectures, go to the Arthurian Chronology page. | |||||||||||||||||||||
+This page includes some of the material covered in English 344, in the introductory lectures about the historical King Arthur and the literary development of the legend.
+For a chronological listing of the references we have discussed in class during the introductory lectures, go to the Arthurian Chronology page. |

 ![]() |